Description

 'Maximum drawdown is defined as the peak-to-trough decline of an investment during a specific period.
 It is usually quoted as a percentage of the peak value.
 The maximum drawdown can be calculated based on absolute returns, in order to identify strategies that suffer less during market downturns, such as low-volatility strategies.
 However, the maximum drawdown can also be calculated based on returns relative to a benchmark index, for identifying strategies that show steady outperformance over time.'

-• Looking at the maximum reduction from previous high of -11 days in the last 5 years of BUG Permanent Portfolio Strategy, we see it is relatively greater, thus better in comparison to the benchmark AGG (-18.4 days)
+• The maximum DrawDown over 5 years of BUG Permanent Portfolio Strategy is -11 days, which is greater, thus better compared to the benchmark AGG (-18.4 days) in the same period.

-• Looking at maximum DrawDown in of -6 days in the period of the last 3 years, we see it is relatively greater, thus better in comparison to AGG (-9.8 days).
+• Looking at maximum DrawDown in of -6 days in the period of the last 3 years, we see it is relatively higher, thus better in comparison to AGG (-9.8 days).

 MaxDuration: